 TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

-If TiviMate suddenly started freezing, crashing, or losing channels right after an update, you’re not imagining it.
-Almost every major TiviMate update causes issues for a portion of users — especially on Firestick and Android TV devices.
+If TiviMate suddenly started freezing, crashing, or showing missing channels immediately after an update, you’re not imagining it.
+This happens after almost every major TiviMate release — especially on Firestick and Android TV devices.

 Contents